vuepress-theme-hope/vuepress-theme-hope/packages/create/template/blog/en/demo/markdown.md

 ### Theme Enhancement

-By using [`vuepress-plugin-md-enhance`][md-enhance], the theme extends more Markdown syntax and provides richer writing functions.
+By using VuePress plugins, the theme extends more Markdown syntax and provides richer writing functions.

 #### Code Tabs